Is university really for me?

-A complete list of courses on offer at UTAS, as well as information about prerequisites and entry requirements, is available online in the Courses and Units Handbook.
+A complete list of courses on offer at UTAS, as well as information about prerequisites and entry requirements, is available online in the Course and Unit Handbook.
 If you would like a copy of our Course Guide please contact the Uni Info Centre on 1300 363 864.

 A supporting statement can be completed as part of your online application or submitted separately.
 There are four essential selection criteria to address:

 - Knowledge and skills

 - Demonstrated interest in the course

 if relevant to your personal situation, a further criterion can be addressed: